-The purpose of the crawling zone is to detect a person crawling through the public or secure door.
-The T-DAR system considers an object, seen in the crawl zone, a person when it meets the following criteria.
-An object is determined to be a crawler (causing an alarm) when it is shorter than cart height, "Cart sensitivity - Height from floor".
-The system also considers objects crawlers when they meet a certain size threshold, "Crawler sensitivity".
-Everything in the Crawl Zone below cart height is considered a crawler unless a person is seen standing nearby.
-When there is an object in the crawl zone and a person standing in the Scan Zone, T-DRA considers the object a cart and no alarms occur.
+The purpose of the crawling zone is to detect a person crawling through the public door in an attempt to defeat the detection system.
+An object seen in the crawl zone will be considered a person crawling when certain criteria are met.
+To be considered a crawler and produce an alarm, the object must be shorter than cart height, "Cart sensitivity - Height from floor".
+To be considered a crawler, the object must meet a certain size threshold, "Crawler sensitivity".
+Everything in the Crawl Zone below cart height will be considered a crawler unless a standing person is seen under the corresponding camera head.
+When there is an object in the crawl zone and a person is seen under the corresponding camera head, the object is considered a cart and no alarm will occur.
 Crawl detection occurs at all times, whether the public or secure doors are open or closed.